Mohnish226/to-do-app/README.md

         ```

 - ### Use app via terminal / Postman

     ##### Requires
     [cURL](https://www.booleanworld.com/curl-command-tutorial-examples/) or [Postman](https://www.postman.com/)
+    Please Note you can replace `https://todo.datascience.app` to `http://127.0.0.1:5000` if working locally
     1. To check if server is online run
         * Terminal
             ```bash